Nanyang Style - Interior Design Guide

 Maximize natural light by pulling back curtains and using sheer drapes.
 Open up windows regularly to let breezes in.
 Consider bi-fold doors, if possible, to blur the lines between indoor and outdoor.
 Add potted tropical plants near entryways for a relaxed, vacation-like transition space.

-Decorate with cushions, rugs, or art that feature palm leaves, fronds, or vibrant florals.
-Don't be shy with splashes of emerald green or aqua blue.
-Limit busy prints to a few feature pieces in communal rooms, which keeps things fresh without feeling overwhelming.
+Look for cushions, rugs, or art that feature palm leaves and fronds or brightly colored florals.
+Don’t be shy to throw bits and splashes of emerald green or aqua blue.
+Keep busy prints to a few feature pieces in communal rooms, so things stay fresh without being overwhelming.

 Add louvered doors, window shutters, or vintage hardware to evoke the colonial influences of nanyang style.
 Swap standard pulls for brass handles or install ceiling fans with a retro design.
 These subtle nods create a sense of history without overwhelming your decor.